What Is Happy Hour? (7 Ways to Make Your Happy Hour Successful)

 In other words, just because the promise of a discount drink menu gets people in the door, it doesn’t mean everyone ends up paying rock-bottom prices.
-Whether it’s giving customers the option to get a bigger drink for just a dollar more or charging a little extra for a side of guacamole, upselling can be baked into any happy hour.
+Whether it’s giving customers the option to get a bigger drink for just a dollar more or charging a little extra for a side of guacamole, upselling can be baked into this promotion.

 3. Acquire New Customers